AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Minimum Coverage vs. Full Coverage

 This includes additional coverages: collision insurance, comprehensive insurance, uninsured motorist coverage, and medical expenses coverage/personal injury protection for medical bills.
-It doesn’t include gap insurance, roadside assistance, or rental car reimbursements, or any other type of insurance like health insurance.
+Full coverage doesn’t necessarily include gap insurance, roadside assistance, or rental car reimbursements, or any other type of insurance like health insurance.
+These types of coverage are often available as add-ons.

 Is State Minimum Coverage Enough?

-While the state minimum coverage is enough to prevent you from getting a ticket for not having insurance, it may not cover all the liability you could incur in an accident, nor will it cover your car’s damages in a claim.
+While the state minimum coverage is enough to prevent you from getting penalized for not having insurance, it may not be enough to cover all the damages in an at-fault accident, nor will it cover your car’s damages in a claim.
 Evaluate your needs by talking to an auto insurance agent.

 If the state minimum coverage is 15/30/5, this means you are protected only from liabilities of $15,000 in injuries per person, $30,000 in total injuries per accident, and $5,000 in property damage.
 A fender bender can often cause more than $5,000 in damages, which you may be liable for.